 See the video above "Inside the world of fake reviews by CBC marketplace".

 Take a look.
 All these videos were uploaded to the myTEFL channel.
 If these are genuine video reviews why are they all on the company's channel?
 Are they totally fake?
 I don't know, but I would suspect that they were paid some way either with cash or with a "free" certificate.

 Again, why are all these video reviews on the company channel?

 Why didn't these people upload these reviews to their own channels?

 Here's another example of "Trusted" TEFL reviews (TEFL online pro).

 You might never think that someone would go in front of the camera and tell a lie.
-But if you pay them money they might.
+But if you pay them money or bait them with a free "certificate" they might.
 Check out all these web searches.

 There are people out there that are willing to write fake reviews even if they get paid.